tobiasdemendonca/terraform-provider-maas/README.md

 ## Testing

-Unit tests run with every pull request and merge to master.
-The end to end tests run on a nightly basis against a hosted MAAS deployment and are checked on each PR, with a warning if failed.
+The end to end tests run by the MAAS team's internal CI on a nightly basis against master, and on each PR.

 ## :warning: Repository ownership and provider name change